Ercolano: 19th to 20th centuries

-In the years after WWII in via Pugliano flourished the street market of Pugliano (or Resina) that quickly became nationwide famous for the selling of used clothes ("pezze") and a mecca for seekers of vintage clothes and bargains.
+In the years after WWII the street market in Via Pugliano became famous nationwide for selling used clothes ("pezze") that attracted seekers of vintage clothing and bargain hunters.

-On 12 February 1969, following a formal request of the Town Council, the President of Italian Republic decreed the change of the name of the town from Resina to Ercolano that is the Italian version of ancient Herculaneum.
+On 12 February 1969, following a formal request from the Town Council, the President of Italian Republic decreed the change of the name of the town from Resina to Ercolano, which is the Italian version of ancient name Herculaneum.

-In 1971 the Ente per le Ville Vesuviane was instituted and it is now a foundation, with the objective of restoring and preserving the main 18th-century villas.
-The villas that were first restored were Villa Campolieto, Villa Ruggiero and the seaside park of Villa Favorita and its facilities that all now host cultural events and the headquarters of cultural institutions and postgraduate School.
+In 1971 the Ente per le Ville Vesuviane was created and it is now a foundation, with the objective of restoring and preserving the main 18th-century villas.
+The first villas to be restored were Villa Campolieto, Villa Ruggiero and the seaside park of Villa Favorita and its facilities.
+They now host cultural events and are the headquarters of cultural institutions and a postgraduate School.

-In the 1980s and 1990s the town was hit by the industrial crisis with a dramatic growth of unemployment and crime.
-Since last years of the centuries started a renewed commitment for a U-turn of policy and strategies to boost social and economic growth oriented to a touristic and cultural exploitation.
+In the 1980s and 1990s the town was hit by an industrial crisis and a dramatic increase in unemployment and crime.
+Since end of the 20th century there have been strategies to boost social and economic growth focused on tourism and culture.